wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     Compare: 1958 No 21 s 16(2B), (3); 1964 No 36 s 6(1)

+    Section 48: amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 48: amended, on 1 November 1992, by [section 25][163] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 48: amended, on 1 November 1992, by [section 25][164] of the Arms Amendment Act 1992 (1992 No 95).

 ##### 49 Using, discharging, or carrying certain firearms except for some lawful, proper, or sufficient purpose

-*   (1) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who, except for some lawful, proper, and sufficient purpose, uses, discharges, or carries anywhere any firearm of the kind known as---
+*   (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who, except for some lawful, proper, and sufficient purpose, uses, discharges, or carries anywhere any firearm of the kind known as---

     *   (a) a bolt gun or a stud gun: